Sustainable changes are underway as WA gets onboard with the container deposit scheme (CDS)!

 People will receive a 10 cent refund on beverage containers when dropped off at refund points.
 Eligible containers include glass and plastic bottles, paper cartons, and aluminum cans from 150mL to 3L capacity.
 This includes items like soft drink bottles and cans, alcoholic bottles, and bottled water.

-You can pick up any of these containers for collection, including any that have been left as public trash.
+You can pick up any of these containers for collection, including cleaning up your local park or community area.

 What will happen?